oracle-livelabs/security/database/protect-sensitive-data-in-rest-get-calls-using-oracle-data-redaction/use-redaction-to-anonymize-only-restcalls-and-all-queries/use-redaction-to-anonymize-only-restcalls-and-all-queries.md

 ## Task 1: Identify the session information of the REST call and create a Unified Audit policy.

 1. The first thing we need to do is to identify the session information of the REST call.
-We will do this by auditing all sessions that execute a SELECT on the DEMO_HR_EMPLOYEES.
+We will do this by auditing all sessions that execute a SELECT on the `DEMO_HR_EMPLOYEES`.
 We will create, and enable, a Unified Audit policy for this.
-Navigate to the Admin SQL Window, paste the following script, then run the statement.
+Navigate to the `ADMIN` SQL Window, paste the following script, then run the statement.
 This script will create the audit policy.

     ```
     <copy>CREATE AUDIT POLICY audit_hr_select ACTIONS SELECT on employeesearch_prod.demo_hr_employees;</copy>